feltus/linking-gcn-edges-with-a-grn/README.md

 # Objectives
 ```
+Obtain and preprocess a GRN and GCN file.
+Visualize the network in Cytoscape.
 Install sqlite3 database software.
-Obtain and preprocess a GRN and GCN file.
 Load the relevant tables into a sqlite3 database.
 Perform SQL SELECT queries to build a preprocessed merged directional GRN and unidirectional GCN network.
-Visualize the network in Cytoscape.
-Install sqlite3 database software.
 ```

 # Step A. Download that GRN files.